jmielkeway/ccos4rbpi_volume0/chapter02/timer-interrupts.md

 }
 ```

-We now have IRQs enabled after initalization, and our `cheesecake_main` while loop waiting for interrupts on each iteration.
-Building and running should finally lead to a noticable difference in output.
-The delay between each iteration through the loop should more reliably match approximately `1` second!
+We now have IRQs enabled after `init`, and our `cheesecake_main` while loop waiting for interrupts on each iteration.
+Building and running should finally lead to a noticeable difference in output.
+The delay between each iteration through the loop should more reliably match approximately one second!
 And, if everything has gone right, it may well look something like:

 ![Raspberry Pi Timer Cheesecake](images/0204_rpi4_timer.png)

-*Chapter Top* [Chapters[2]: Processor Initialization and Exceptions](chapter2.md)  |  *Next Chapter* [Chapters[3]: Processor Initialization and Exceptions](../chapter3/chapter3.md)
+*Previous Page* [The Interrupt Controller](interrupt-controller.md)  |  *Next Page* [Chapters[3]: Memory Management Unit](../chapter03/chapter3.md)
-*Previous Page* [The Interrupt Controller](interrupt-controller.md)  |  *Next Page* [Chapters[3]: Processor Initialization and Exceptions](../chapter3/chapter3.md)
+*Chapter Top* [Chapters[2]: Processor Initialization and Exceptions](chapter2.md)  |  *Next Chapter* [Chapters[3]: Memory Management Unit](../chapter03/chapter3.md)